 When your opening is better than the series (and the series is yours) 🎬

-Ishihama has the gift of creating openings that people remember more than the episodes.
+Ishihama has a gift for creating openings that people remember more than the episodes.
 It's like that friend who cooks a spectacular appetizer and then serves a decent main course.
 In Persona 5, his opening is an animated work of art; the series, a brave but uneven attempt to condense 100 hours of gameplay.
 At least, if the story falters, you can always loop the opening and pretend you watched something cool.